pletfix/docs/en/models.md

 #### Before

-- `beforeInsert($attributes)`: Called before a new model is to be inserted into the database.
+- `beforeInsert()`: Called before a new model is to be inserted into the database.
-- `beforeUpdate($attributes)`: Called before an existing model has been updated into the database.
+- `beforeUpdate()`: Called before an existing model has been updated into the database.
 - `beforeDelete()`: Called before a model has been deleted from the database

+The "before" hooks are useful to validate the given data or to modify the attributes before saving.
+If the hook returns FALSE, the pending database operation is canceled.

 #### After

-- `afterInsert($attributes)`:  Called after a new model has been inserted into the database.
+- `afterInsert()`:  Called after a new model has been inserted into the database.
-- `afterUpdate($attributes)`:  Called after an existing model has been saved into the database.
+- `afterUpdate()`:  Called after an existing model has been saved into the database.
-- `afterDelete($id)`:          Called after a model has been deleted from the database.
+- `afterDelete()`:  Called after a model has been deleted from the database.

+A typical use case for "after" hooks is, when additional database operations have to be performed.

-If one of the hooks returns false, the database operation will be canceled and rollback.
+If you define a "after" hook, a transaction will be opened.
+If the hook returns FALSE or the hook throw an exception, the database operation will be rolled back.
 Because the hooks are be under a transaction itself, the database operations, which are executed in the hooks, will rollback too.

+The "after" hooks are called immediately after the database operation and just before to cleaning the model.
+This has the advantage that you can get the old values yet via the `original` property like this:

+    public function afterDelete()
+    {
+        $oldId = $this->original['id'];
+        // ...
+    }

+> <i class="fa fa-exclamation-circle fa-2x" aria-hidden="true"></i>
+> But this also means that if you overwrite an attribute in the "after" hook, the attribute will be marked as clean
+> without stored in the database.

 <a name="retrieving"></a>
 ## Retrieving Models